 As a part of our talent acquisition engagements, we ask our clients how they define “top talent” and how they would assess those traits in the interview process.
 Reflecting on the insightful comments we hear every day, we thought there would be great value in a new blog in which senior executives/thought leaders share their “Take on Talent.”

-> This is the fourteenth in a series of blogs/interviews with senior executives who are thought leaders in the areas of Talent Acquisition, Career Development and Leadership who will share their perspectives on this ever present question.
+This is the sixteenth in a series of blogs/interviews with senior executives who are thought leaders in the areas of Talent Acquisition, Career Development and Leadership who will share their perspectives on this ever present question.

-> How do you communicate these characteristics to your HR and senior management team?
+How do you communicate these characteristics to your HR and senior management team?

 Only way is by leading through example and having honest reviews with your staff.
 Never be afraid to be honest with staff you want to develop – I prefer to do that during regular intervals – a quarterly informal review is always good for measuring success and development.
 The ability to challenge people is hard to develop and can take many years, but never be 100% satisfied with your people or your own work – you musty constantly strive to improve, no matter what.
 A little fear and discomfort goes a long way to keeping the energy levels high and a culture of constant improvement.